Chevelleboyer/DataStructuresHandbook/array.md

 # Array

-An array is \[a linear data structure that takes up a contiguos block of memory.\].
+An array is a linear data structure that takes up a contiguos block of memory.

 # In Memory